 2013-14: Joshua joined Sioux Falls on a full-time basis and in January committed to playing college hockey at Ohio State in 2015-16.
 He scored 17 goals with 21 assists and was +6 with 58 penalty minutes.
 The Stampede finished fourth in the Western Conference and were swept by first-place Waterloo in a first round series.
 Joshua had no points and was minus-2 with 8 penalty minutes in three playoff games.
 He was ranked 157th amongst North American skaters in the Central Scouting final rankings and was selected by Toronto in the fifth round (128th overall) of the 2014 NHL Draft.

 Joshua is a raw but offensively dynamic forward prospect.
 His tall frame suggests he can be a powerful force once he adds strength and bulk.
-He is in his second year in the USHL before playing college hockey and should have time to hone his game and mature physically.
+He can sometimes walk the line between aggressive and undisciplined but should have time to hone his game and mature physically.